Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 ## Checking Method Support

 The `postEvent` function does not check if the specified method is supported by the current Telegram app.
-To do this, use the `supports` function, which accepts a Mini Apps method name and the current platform version:
+To do this, the `supports` function is used.

+It accepts a Mini Apps method name and the current platform version:

 ```typescript
 import { supports } from '@telegram-apps/bridge';